sonyfe25cp/isentia_scrapy_ask/README.md

 `pip install pymongo`, the driver for mongo db.

-`pip install pybloom`, the bloomfilter.
+`pip install pybloom`, a bloomfilter.

 `pip install html2text`, an tool for extracting text from html.